Gravitational Lensing by Polytropic Wormholes: Abstract

 \section{Abstract}

-We obtain multi-polytropic static solutions in the framework of $ \textbf{GR} $ gravity.
+We obtain static multi-polytropic wormhole solutions in the framework of GR gravity.
 The resulting metric is asymptotically Minkowskian, and locally that of a wormhole.
 We also examine gravitational lensing by the wormhole, and calculate the deflection angle for weak and strong field limits.
-We investigate microlensing for unbounded wormhole in weak field limit and obtain corresponding light curves for both galactic and extragalactic situations.
-We discuss the multi-polytropic equation of state for the energy-momentum tensor which supports this geometry and finally, we check for the weak energy condition.
+We investigate microlensing in the weak field limit and obtain corresponding light curves for both galactic and extragalactic situations.
+We discuss the multi-polytropic equation of state for the energy-momentum tensor which supports this geometry and finally, we check for the satisfaction of the weak energy condition.